keyplay/pythonLearning/README.md

 backupToZip.py - Copies an entire folder and its contents into a ZIP file whose filename increments.<br />
 mapIt.py - Launches a map in the browser using an address from the command line or clipboard.<br />
 lucky.py - Opens several Google search results.<br />
-downloadXkcd.py - Downloads every single XKCD comic.
+downloadXkcd.py - Downloads every single XKCD comic.<br />
+readCensusExcel.py - Tabulates population and number of census tracts for each county.